 - A straight up urban fantasy series (which usually have a mystery / thriller core).

 - A post-apocalyptic series that has magic, wizards, vampires, et al.

 - A space opera series with vampires and magic in a futuristic setting / with space ships etc.

 Another way to think of the umbrella genre is using your main genre as a lens through which to filter the other sub-genres you want to write.
 Absent the umbrella genre approach, an urban fantasy series and space opera series would have minimal cross-sellthrough.
 This way, however, we can generate much more cross-sellthrough across our backlist while still being able to explore new creative horizons.

 (5) Three Traffic Sources

-Traffic is what comes to mind when most people think of marketing.
-This is likely why people tend to overextend themselves when it comes to traffic, shotgunning their efforts out across a dozen or more sources.
+Traffic is what comes to mind when most people think of the word marketing.
+This is likely why authors tend to overextend themselves when it comes to traffic, shotgunning their efforts out across a dozen or more sources.
 Driving people to your Amazon page is actually one of the easiest parts of selling books, however.
 That means you don’t need a ton of traffic sources.
-In fact, you really just need three that you can actually wield effectively.
+In fact, you really just need two or three that you can actually wield effectively.